 Earlier today, the March U.S. jobs number came in at 192,000.
 While the number is in line with expectations and clearly shows that hiring in the U.S. is rising, it fell a bit short of the 200,000 jobs projected.
 The number was just enough of a miss to disturb investor confidence and drive some to seek refuge in hard assets, spurring the price of gold again.

 BCA Research believes that after today’s report, the current pace of employment will be sustained.
 Although the movement is gradual, hiring is going up.

 BCA continued by commenting that,“The data will underscore the Fed’s view: that the need for quantitative easing or other non-conventional tools is waning, but that there is no rush to normalize interest rates.”

 In my opinion, even with job numbers in line with expectations, the Fed is still going to focus on long-term job creation and keeping interest rates low, or at least not rushing to normalize them as BCA research stated.
 If inflation starts to rise while these rates are low, we could see a higher movement in the price of gold.

 The Osisko Deal is Sweet and Sour

-Another headline-maker for gold last week was Yamana Gold’s purchase of 50 percent of Osisko’s mining assets.
-I think our Portfolio Manager Ralph Aldis said it best in a recent BNN interview with Howard Green regarding the takeover; “This deal is both sweet and sour.”
+Another headline-maker for gold this week is Yamana Gold’s purchase of 50 percent of Osisko’s mining assets.
+I think our portfolio manager Ralph Aldis said it best in a recent BNN interview with Howard Green regarding the takeover: “This deal is both sweet and sour.”

 Based on the breakout of the Continuous Commodities Futures (CRB) Index, along with the movement in the U.S. dollar, he forecasts that commodities could rise 15 percent year-over-year in 2014.